 Cooling - This includes case fans, the fan & heatsink on your processor, and the fan & heatsink on your video card.
 Most cases come with a one or more fans, but more fans can be added to improve cooling or the stock fans can be replaced with different fans depending on if you want different colors, different speeds / noise, or even just higher quality and longer-lasting fans.
 For CPU cooling you can either go with air cooling (which involves a metal heatsink on the processor and one or more fans to blow air across the heatsink), AIO (all-in-one) water cooling (which includes a water-block, pump, reservoir, and tubing all in one unit designed for ease of use), and custom water cooling (where you buy the water cooling components separately in order to customize it and achieve even better performance and/or lower noise).
 Video cards come with either air cooling or AIO water cooling, but they can also be switched over to custom water cooling and some come with a custom water-block pre-installed and ready for your custom water cooling loop.
-In general, the majority of people use the stock cooler that comes attached to their GPU.
+In general, the vast majority of people use the stock cooler that comes attached to their GPU.

 PCI Express Cards - These are add-in cards that can populate your motherboard's PCI Express slots in order to add more functionality.
 An add-in sound card or WiFi PCI Express adapter are examples.

 Accessories/Peripherals - Other accessories can also exist such as mice, keyboards, RGB lighting strips, mouse pads, mouse bungees, etc.